 The information contained in this article or referenced websites, should be used as a guide only and should not be relied upon as a substitute for professional medical or other health professional advice.

-Think Education makes no warranties or representations regarding the completeness or accuracy of the information.
-Think Education is not liable for any loss or damage you suffer arising out of the use of or reliance on the information.
+Torrens University makes no warranties or representations regarding the completeness or accuracy of the information.
+Torrens University is not liable for any loss or damage you suffer arising out of the use of or reliance on the information.
 We recommend that you consult your doctor or other qualified health professional if you have questions or concerns about your health.